A dynamic scheme for generating number squeezing in Bose-Einstein condensates through nonlinear interactions: Introduction

 The generation of nonclassical states via self-interaction in samples of cold atoms has been considered before \cite{wuster, kerrsqueezy1, sorensen, dutton, sinatra, nandi}.
 The schemes proposed in \cite{wuster} and \cite{kerrsqueezy1} describe the generation of quadrature squeezing, which requires the use of a well-defined phase reference in order to be observed.
 A well-defined phase reference is difficult to obtain in atom optical systems, especially in the presence of strong nonlinearities, which are required to produce the quadrature squeezing, thus making the schemes somewhat unrealistic.
 In addition, both of these schemes assume the BEC is initially in a coherent state, rather than a more realistic statistical mixture of coherent states with random phases. \cite{sorensen, dutton, sinatra} have demonstrated that the atomic nonlinearity can be used to generate number difference squeezing, creating a state with angular momentum projection below the standard quantum limit (spin squeezing).
 These schemes assume that the total number of particles is initially well defined.
 Recently, Esteve \etal \cite{oberthaler_nature} have directly observed squeezing in the number difference between two adjacent lattice sites.

+Chuu \etal \cite{raizen_prl} have demonstrated the ability to produce small condensates which exhibit number squeezing.
+By producing a very stable trapping potential, they found that they were able to produce condensates with a very well specified chemical potential.
+As the chemical potential is related to the condensate number through the nonlinear interaction, this leads to number squeezed condensates.

-In this Letter we describe a scheme that allows the creation of absolute number squeezing in a BEC (as opposed to number difference squeezing), which is experimentally realistic, utilizes only the relatively simple experimental technique of Ramsey interferometery, and does not require manipulation of the scattering length via a Feshbach resonance or a coherent phase reference for the atoms.
-We show that our scheme achieves number squeezing below the quantum limit even if there is initially considerable classical noise on the system, and that this result holds even when we realistically assume that the initial state of the BEC is a statistical mixture of states with random phase.
+In this article we describe a scheme that allows the creation of absolute number squeezing in a BEC (as opposed to number difference squeezing), which is experimentally realistic, utilizes only the relatively simple experimental technique of Ramsey interferometery, and does not require manipulation of the scattering length via a Feshbach resonance or a coherent phase reference for the atoms.
+We show that our scheme achieves number squeezing below the quantum limit even if there is initially considerable classical noise on the number statistics, and that this result holds even when we realistically assume that the initial state of the BEC is a statistical mixture of states with random phase.

 We consider a BEC with two internal states confined to an optical trap, with all the atoms initially in one state.
 A short state-dependent coupling is applied, transferring a small fraction of the population to another state.
 The system is then left to evolve for some time, allowing nonlinear interactions and interference between the two states, before the coupling is applied for a second time, transferring some of the population back to the initial state.
 Provided the $s$-wave scattering lengths of the atoms in the different internal states are not all identical, and by choosing appropriate coupling strengths, hold times and trap geometry, it is possible to generate number squeezing.
-An important difference between our scheme and the one demonstrated by Esteve \etal \cite{oberthaler_nature} is that our scheme is based on dynamic interference between the two modes to obtain absolute number squeezing in one of the modes, whereas Esteve \etal obtain their squeezing by adiabatically changing the potential to one where the ground state of the system exhibits number difference squeezing.
+An important difference between our scheme and the schemes demonstrated in refs. \cite{oberthaler_nature} and \cite{raizen_prl} is that our scheme is based on dynamic interference between the two modes to obtain absolute number squeezing in one of the modes, where as the schemes demonstrated in refs. \cite{oberthaler_nature} and \cite{raizen_prl} obtain their squeezing by adiabatically changing the potential to one where the ground state of the system exhibits number difference squeezing (in the case of \cite{oberthaler_nature}) or absolute number squeezing (in the case of \cite{raizen_prl}).